divyanshk/Papers-Blogs/index.md

   * Clip training starts from scratch, avoiding the introduction of biases through filters
   * CLIP’s curation process balances the data distribution over metadata, maximizing signal preservation while mitigating, rather than removing, noise in the data
 * The key secret behind OpenAI CLIP’s curation is to balance the counts of matched entries (ie keep 20K per query)
-* This paper performs many empirical data analysis to prove equal or better performance than openAI's clip
+* This paper performs many empirical data analysis to prove equal or better performance than OpenAI's clip

 References
 * [paper](https://arxiv.org/pdf/2309.16671)